 • The Design Studio

 The OSSD is the Ontario Secondary School Diploma.
 All students who graduate from Secondary School in Ontario receive an OSSD.
 However, if a student completes the requirement of a SHSM program they will receive an OSSD with a Red Seal, indicating a higher level of achievement to all Post-Secondary Schools.

 Yes.
-Western has streamlined its master timetable to ensure that programs such as Gifted or Enriched and The Design Studio, Engineering Robotics or Leadership don’t conflict with each other.
+Western has streamlined its master timetable to ensure that programs such as Gifted or Enriched and The Design Studio, Engineering Robotics, Leadership or Hospitality Studies don’t conflict with each other.

 No. Ministry guidelines state that a student may only complete one SHSM.
 However, Western offers many courses that run parallel to our SHSM courses for students not enrolled in a particular SHSM.
 For example if you are enrolled in the Leadership SHSM there are many Communication Technology courses available to you that run parallel to The Design Studio or vice versa.

 Yes.
 We have many incoming students who apply to more than one SHSM to help ensure successful enrolment at Western.

 Yes, it is possible until the end of Grade 10.
 However this is based upon availability in the program and successfully completing the entrance criteria.
 This is not easily done, but the possibility exists.